• Skip to main content

 I didn't care much for Paulsen's Mercy on these Teenage Chimps, another book about boys and puberty, but I can recommend this short book.
 12-year-old Duane has been watching a bird nest on his windowsill and in his journal he compares all the changes he is going through to those birds.
 Duane feels like his body and mind have gone mad and his journal observations are hilarious.

-Sophie Hartly and the Facts of Life book
+Book cover for Sophie Hartly and the Facts of Life

 The fourth book in a the Sophie Hartly series, this charming story of a 10 year old girl entering adolescence is an excellent choice for kids ages 8 and up.
 Sophie thinks her friends are acting like ridiculous teenagers; her sister, Nora, is overly concerned with her appearance and her mother, a nurse, is set to deliver a talk on puberty.
 Will Sophie get through it?